Managing Change to Achieve Improvement - a two day workshop facilitated by Brian Hinchco

 What did I learn that increased my understanding of Learning Through Play pedagogy?

-After attending two days of professional development in Kerikeri during the holidays, we see more clearly how this fits into the NZ curriculum and benefits the children in a variety of ways:
+After attending two days of professional development in Kerikeri during the holidays, we see more clearly how this fits into the NZ curriculum and benefits the children in a variety of ways: - helps to build problem solvers - encourages curiosity and concentration - develops language and memory skills - improves academic learning Play is an ideal way for children to develop social, critical thinking and problem solving skills and still retain literacy and numeracy as the main focus in the junior school.

 A significant deterioration in the gross and fine motor skills of many children could be attributed to a lack of physical activity and outside play.
 Some children are unable to sit upright on the mat or at tables for long due to poor core strength.
 Some have very little upper body strength and cannot hang or climb without assistance.
 The lack of fine motor control means that children find it difficult to grip and control pencil, crayon and brush movements.
 Writing and handwriting is complex enough, without struggling to hold and manipulate the pencil.
 I learned about the characteristics of play as clarified by Sarah Aiono, and now see play with a new perspective.

-The Characteristics of Play
+The Characteristics of Play Primarily, play is:

 Many children’s creativity and imagination is stifled due to limited opportunities to explore, discover, create and discuss.
 These are essential skills that the children will need to learn through inquiry, as they grow older and move on through the year levels.